Accelerated MSN Programs

 What if you’re not eligible for your MSN specialization?

 There are a few options: you can try looking for an online program from an accredited school that will allow you to enroll with your current work history or you can opt for a direct entry program and ask if you can first carry out the BSN part of the curriculum.
 Provided the university is willing, you can then earn qualifications and become eligible for the specialization you want.
-Some schools require that you finish the Bachelor’s level courses before your admission to the program anyway.
+Some schools require you to finish Bachelor’s level courses before your admission to the program.

 What about a traditional Master’s Degree?

 A conventional Master’s Degree program is a worthwhile career choice, but it also differs significantly in requirements, time and course format from an accelerated track.
 For example, classes typically take place on campus in the afternoon or morning for a traditional program.
 But accelerated studies can involve weekend courses, as well as late evenings spent in the classroom.
 Although they are commonly completed on campus, there have been increasingly more online and distance learning options available.
 For these, you are only required to be present in certain hospitals or healthcare facilities to finish your clinical practice.